AviatrixSystems/Docs/HowTos/config_FortiGateVM.rst

 Go to the page "Network -> Interfaces" to configure Physical Interface port2 as the following screenshot.

   - Select the interface with port 2 and click on "Edit"
-  - Enter an Alias (i.e: LAN) for the interface
+  - Enter an Alias (i.e.: LAN) for the interface
   - Specify appropriate role (LAN)
   - Enable DHCP to ensure FW retrieve private IP information from AWS console
   - Disable “Retrieve default gateway from server"